-You would fight anyone who said of your friends what is implied about you.
-It is time you fought for the best friend you will ever have-yourself.
+You would attack anyone who said of your friends what is implied about you.
+It is time you fought for the best friend you will ever have - yourself.

 The first move in striking up this friendship is to make an acquaintance with what you are and what you might become.
 "Know thyself!" said the ancient Greek.
 Until recently it was not possible to make a very wide acquaintance.
-Little was known about human behavior as a science.
+Little was known about human behaviour as a science.
 But atomic physics, in revealing new knowledge to man has also revealed the general characteristics of the energy of life and by that a great deal can be known which was not before suspected.
 You do not need to know atomic physics to know yourself, but you need to know something of the apparent goal of life in general and your own goals in particular.

-In a later chapter there are some questions you can answer which will give you a better insight into your capabilities as they are and what they can become-and do not be deceived, for they can become a great deal more than you ever before suspected.
+In a later chapter there are some questions you can answer which will give you a better insight into your capabilities as they are and what they can become - and do not be deceived, for they can become a great deal more than you ever before suspected.

-Just now let's talk about the general goal of all life.
-Knowing that, we can know something about the basic laws which motivate your own urges and behavior.
+Just now let us talk about the general goal of all life.
+From whence did we come and whither are we going?
+Knowing that, we can know something about the basic laws which motivate your own urges and behaviour.

-All problems are basically simple-once you know the fundamental answer.
+All problems are basically simple -- once you know the fundamental answer.
 And this is no exception in life.
 For thousands of years men strove to discover the underlying drives of existence.
 And in an enlightened age, when exploration of the universes had already yielded enough secrets to give us A-bombs, it became possible to explore for and find the fundamental law of life.
 What would you do if you had this fundamental law?
-How easily then would you understand all the puzzles, riddles and complexities of personality and behavior.
-You could understand conjurers and bank presidents, colonels and coolies, kings, cats and coal heavers.
-And more important, you could easily predict what they would do in any given circumstance and you would know what to expect from anyone without any guesswork-indeed with a security diabolical in its accuracy.
+How easily then would you understand all the puzzles, riddles and complexities of personality and behaviour.
+You could understand conjurers and bank managers, colonels and coolies, kings, cats and coal heavers.
+And more important, you could easily predict what they would do in any given circumstance and you would know what to expect from anyone without any guesswork - indeed with a security diabolical in its accuracy.

 "In the Beginning was the Word," but what was the Word?
 What fundamental principle did it outline?
-What understanding would one have if he knew it?
+What understanding would we have if we knew it?